Sengkang, Indonesia

 Sengkang is a town in the South Sulawesi province of Indonesia and it is the seat (capital) of Wajo Regency.
-It lies on the east side of Lake Tempe, and its 38.27 km^{2} area held 64,500 inhabitants in mid 2022, divided among 16 urban villages (kelurahan).
+It lies on the east side of Lake Tempe.
+The Tempe District which includes Sengkang and its adjacent urban area covers 46.92 km^{2} and held 64,320 inhabitants at the 2020 Census, rising to an estimated 69,439 in mid 2025, divided among 16 urban villages (kelurahan), of which Sengkang is the most central.

 Climate

 Sengkang has a tropical rainforest climate (Af) with moderate to heavy rainfall year-round.